wlush/circulationBiogeography/README.md

 - make_MEOW_pointList.py
   - Utility code used to create cleaned_meow_intersections.npz based on intersections between MEOW shapefiles and global coastline
 - simplified_regional_subsets.py
   - breaks automated boundary-finding results into discrete regions
+- tagToLoc.py
+  - utility code to go from tag (in-code connectivity matrix location) to grid x and y positions

 ### visualization _(directory)_:
 This directory contains code to create visualizations presented in the paper and interactive figures.
 Contains the following files: